-We’re working to improve access to home-grown food and promote healthy eating with local produce.
+We’ve worked to improve access to home-grown food and promote healthy eating with local produce.

-There are new raised beds to grow fruit and vegetables around the borough, including at a hospital with the Specialist Addiction Unit at Mile End, the Idea Store at Whitechapel and homes at Hawthorn Green Care Home, Queen Victoria Seamen’s Rest, with sheltered housing for older people at the Mosque Tower, part of the East London Mosque.
+There are new raised beds to grow fruit and vegetables around the borough, including at a hospital with the Specialist Addiction Unit at Mile End, the Idea Store at Whitechapel and Bethnal Green Library, homes at Hawthorn Green Care Home, Queen Victoria Seamen’s Rest, with sheltered housing for older people at the Mosque Tower, part of the East London Mosque.

-We’ve even set up growing spaces on the roof of the Salvation Army’s Booth House Lifehouse.
+We even set up growing spaces on the roof of the Salvation Army’s Booth House Lifehouse.

 Our latest space is at Half Moon, who provide the best in children’s and young people’s theatre.